adicu/README/_posts/2015-10-31-Advanced-Courses.markdown

 <h5>COMS W4241 - Numerical Algorithms and Complexity </h5>
 <b>Common Name: </b>"Numerical Algorithms"<br>
 <b>Notes: </b> This course is currently retired and not scheduled to be offered in the near future.
+For those on the Foundations track, speak to your advisor about a replacement.

 <h5>COMS W4252 - Introduction to Computational Learning Theory</h5>
 <b>Common Names: </b>“CLT” or “Learning Theory”<br>
 <b>Useful Preparation: </b>Discrete Math, at a minimum.
-Computer Science Theory and/or Intro to Computational Complexity may also be recommended. <br>
+Computer Science Theory and/or Intro to Computational Complexity may also be recommended.
+Though not required or formally recommended at all, understanding of probability and statistical concepts might be helpful for the latter part of the course.<br>
 <b>Notes: </b>This course is only offered fall semesters.

 <h5>COMS W4261 - Intro to Cryptography</h5>